20+ Surprising Things You Wouldn’t Think to Grill—But Should

 New Englander Gregg Brackman, owner of G Bar and Kitchen in Swampscott, Massachusetts and Culinary Fight Club National Champion likes to grill lobster.
 Take a live lobster and cut it in half down the middle.
 “Then season it lightly with olive oil, butter, and a sprinkle of thyme and garlic, before placing it face down on the grill,” he says noting that the light seasoning won’t overpower the delicate flavour of the lobster.

 One of Brackman’s favourite grilling sensations starts with a melon.
 Before placing the melon on the grill, be sure that it is peeled, cleaned properly, and oiled.
-“Give the melon a nice seer to bring out the sweetness,” says Brackman who cuts the grilled melon into thick slices and serves with Prosciutto.
+“Give the melon a nice sear to bring out the sweetness,” says Brackman who cuts the grilled melon into thick slices and serves with Prosciutto.

 Another way Brackman celebrates his love of cooking with fire is to grill flatbread.
 He says to place the pizza dough on a cleaned grill making sure the grates are oiled and the temperature is not too hot.
 After the bread is cooked remove from the heat, then drizzle with olive oil and sprinkle with herbs and Parmesan cheese.

 Grilling cucumbers lifts them out of the salad category and turns them into an elegant side dish for grilled or seared fish, chicken, and lamb, says Tyler Kinnett, executive chef at Harvest in Cambridge, Massachusetts.
-“After the cucumber gets flavorful char marks on the grill, dress it with chopped herbs of your choice (my preference is mint and dill), drizzle on some olive oil and either lemon juice or some high quality, sweeter vinegar, like apple cider vinegar or Moscatel wine vinegar,” he says.
+“After the cucumber gets flavourful char marks on the grill, dress it with chopped herbs of your choice (my preference is mint and dill), drizzle on some olive oil and either lemon juice or some high quality, sweeter vinegar, like apple cider vinegar or Moscatel wine vinegar,” he says.

 Instead of heating up your quesadilla in the microwave or on the stove top, throw it on the grill.
 This will give the outside of your tortilla a crispy evenly toasted look and the cheese on the inside will be warm and gooey.